Filament

 Creality Filament System (CFS)

-Section titled “Creality Filament System (CFS)”The CFS is an enclosed filament storage and delivery system for Creality K2 series printers.
+Section titled “Creality Filament System (CFS)”The CFS is an enclosed filament storage and delivery system for Creality printers.
+It ships on the K2 series, and is also supported on the K1, K1C, and K1 Max once you install Creality’s official CFS upgrade kit and firmware.
 Each CFS unit holds 4 spools of filament, and up to 4 units can be connected (16 total slots).
-HelixScreen auto-detects CFS when connected to a K2 printer.
+HelixScreen auto-detects CFS — and the correct macro dialect for your printer (K2 uses CR_BOX_* macros, K1 series uses BOX_*) — when connected.

 Slot Layout